Flunarizine: Pharmacokinetics

 Flunarizine is well absorbed (>80%) from the gut and reaches maximal blood plasma concentrations after two to four hours, with more than 99% of the substance bound to plasma proteins.
 It readily passes the blood–brain barrier.
 When given daily, a steady state is reached after five to eight weeks.
 Concentrations in the brain are about ten times higher than in the plasma.

 It is metabolised in the liver, mainly by the enzyme CYP2D6.
 At least 15 different metabolites are described, including (in animals) N-desalkyl and hydroxy derivatives and glucuronides.
 Less than 1% is excreted in unchanged form, and the main excretion path is via bile and faeces.
 Elimination half life varies widely between individuals and is about 5 to 15 hours after a single dose, and 18 to 19 days on average when given daily.

 Chemistry

 Flunarizine is a diphenylmethylpiperazine derivative related to the antihistamines hydroxyzine and cinnarizine (an older molecule also discovered by Janssen).

 Research

 Flunarizine may help to reduce the severity and duration of attacks of paralysis associated with the more serious form of alternating hemiplegia, as well as being effective in rapid onset dystonia-parkinsonism (RDP).
 Both these conditions arise from specific mutations in the ATP1A3 gene.

 Flunarizine extended motor neuron survival in spinal cord, protected skeletal muscles from cell death and atrophy and extended survival by 40% in an animal model of spinal muscular atrophy.
 Flunarizine has also shown promise as an anti-prion medication.

-Synthesis

-Flunarazine has been compared with Lomerizine.

-The 4,4'-Difluorobenzophenone [345-92-6] (1) is reduced with sodium borohydride giving bis(4-fluorophenyl)methanol (4,4'-difluorobenzhydrol) [365-24-2] (2).
-This is halogenated in concentrated muriatic acid giving 4,4'-Difluorobenzhydryl chloride [27064-94-4] (3).
-The alkylation of this with piperazine would give 1-(4,4'-Difluorobenzhydryl)piperazine [27469-60-9] (4).
-Alkylation of the remaining secondary nitrogen by cinnamyl chloride [2687-12-9] (5) completed the synthesis of Flunarizine (6).

-Alternatively, 3 can be alkylated by cinnamylpiperazine [18903-01-0] in a convergent method.